 I caught some justifiable heat for linking to Teena Marie's more pop joints, but I refuse to front--I'll take The Righteous Brothers version of "Unchained Melody" over Harry Belafonte's.
 There.
 I said it.
 Ghost ruined that song.

-about how black people have thought about white people who've done the reverse cross-over.
+There's also some interesting conversation here about how black people have thought about white people who've done the reverse cross-over.
 As is mentioned in the comment, this deserves to be bracketed off from simply singing R&B, or performing blackness.
 It's interesting that Brucds notes that many people thought Otis was black.
 I can totally see why.
 Pictured above is Abe and Effa Manley, co-owners of the Newark Eagles.
 Again, I would not have known this, but Effa was white--but had a black stepfather and was thus considered "a light-skinned black."